Discover the latest frames, handpicked to suit every face, budget and lifestyle.

 James Ledger is aiming to compete for Team GB at the Paralympic Games.

-Born with bilateral coloboma and nystagmus—conditions that severely impair his vision—James has overcome significant obstacles throughout his life, including detached retinas in both eyes over the last five-ten years.
-This year, James was on track to compete in the Paralympics, but a hamstring injury in his final race dashed those hopes.
+Born with bilateral coloboma and nystagmus - conditions that severely impair his vision - James has overcome significant obstacles throughout his life, including detached retinas in both eyes over the last few years.
+In 2024, James was on track to compete in the Paralympics, but a hamstring injury in his final race dashed those hopes.
 Despite this setback, James remains focused on recovery, aiming for the World Championships in 2025 and the 2028 Paralympics in Los Angeles.

 As a visually impaired sprinter, James has found that running not only drives him to overcome obstacles but also gives him the confidence to face challenges head-on.